killianobrien/app-cryp2526/slides/app-cryp-07.md

 * Factorization of large $n$ is computationally **hard**
     - even when using advanced *number field sieve* factoring algorithms.
 * But computational power increases and theoretical advancements should be expected to continue.
-* The counter to both these possibilities is to increase the size of $n$, to make factoring harder.
+* The reaction to both these possibilities is to increase the size of $n$, to make factoring harder.
 * Recent advice from standards agencies
     - NIST 2015 recommends key lengths of 2048 bits or longer.
     - EU Agency for Network ad Information Security 2014 recommends 3072 bits for future developments.